-In FY13, Internal Audit received approval to add a full time equivalent position, for a total of 14 authorized positions.
-Internal Audit will begin fiscal year 2014 with the director, one senior audit manager, one senior IT audit manager, five audit managers, two IT audit managers, two audit seniors, an IT audit specialist and a professional assistant.
+In fiscal year 2014, Internal Audit received approval to re-organize the department and add a full time equivalent position in fiscal year 2015, for a total of 15 authorized positions as of July 2015.
+Internal Audit will begin fiscal year 2015 with the executive director, one operations audit director, one IT audit director, five audit managers, one IT audit manager, two audit seniors, one IT audit senior, an IT audit specialist, one professional assistant and the newly created compliance audit manager position.